turingschool/curriculum/source/projects/sales_engine_web.markdown

 ## Evaluation Criteria

-This project will be peer assessed using automated tests and the rubric below.
+This project will be peer assessed using automated tests and the criteria below.

 1. Correctness
 2. Testing